dyne/tinfoil/README.md

 ## Stage of development

-Tinfoil is work in progress! if you are interested in giving a hand, tinfoil's developers can be contacted using the issues on GitHub or over IRC on https://irc.dyne.org channel **#dyne** (or direct port 9999 SSL)

 Tinfoil is the browser wrapper of choice for the heads GNU+Linux distribution: https://heads.dyne.org

+Tinfoil is work in progress, developers can be contacted using the issues on GitHub or over IRC on https://irc.dyne.org channel **#dyne** (or direct port 9999 SSL)

 Contributions to Tinfoil are welcome, especially to add more supported browsers, integration with desktop workflows and even graphical interfaces.
 The `lint` Makefile target is provided to test the consistency of code and correct common mistakes: please run the check using `make lint` to make sure your contribution conforms to the coding style adopted in Tinfoil.